ivanvoitovych/tour-of-heroes/step-5.md

 ## Let's add some details for the selected hero

-Add these to our template:
+Please update the template to show `$selectedHero` details.

 `viewi-app\Components\Views\Heroes\Heroes.html`